cameronelliott/deadsfu.com.old/content/docs/tutorials/obs-input-streaming.md

 ### Start the SFU:

-You should have a `deadsfu` or `deadsfu.exe`, or be pulled the Docker image.
+You should have a `deadsfu` or `deadsfu.exe` file from installing, or if using Docker, no install is necessary.

 {{< tabs name="runtab" >}}
 {{< tab name="Linux or macOS" codelang="bash" >}}